quail-ink/docs.quail.ink/docs/writer/domain-settings.md

 ::: info
 It may take a few hours for the DNS record to take effect.
 If you can't access the list via the custom domain, please wait a few hours and try again.
+Please contact us if you still can't access it.
 :::

 ::: warning